mrinoybanerjee/Transaction-Classification/README.md

 Bank-BERT categorizes bank transactions using a fine-tuned BERT-base model from Hugging Face's transformers library.
 This application can be run as a script for batch processing or as a web app using Streamlit, which provides a user-friendly interface and visual analytics of categorized transactions.

 ## Features
-- **Transaction Categorization**: Classifies bank transactions into predefined categories using a BERT model.
+- **Transaction Categorization**: Classifies bank transactions into predefined categories using a fine-tuned BERT model.
 - **Data Visualization**: Displays visual analytics including pie charts of transaction categories, bar charts of spending by category, and line charts of spending trends over time.
 - **File Handling**: Processes uploaded CSV files through a web interface and gives the option to downloaded categorized csv file.
 - **Model Management**: Handles model training, saving, loading, and inference within the Python ecosystem.